aldertzomer/RFPlasmid/README.md

 ```

 ### Using Pip
 Installs most requirements except DIAMOND and JellyFish and R (see below).
 You need to download HMMER, Prodigal and a database for CheckM if you have never installed it.
+A Google Colab notebook in this repository gives an example if you want to do this systemwide.
+This is much more work than Conda and requires more skills.

 ```
 $  pip3 install rfplasmid